Ai Accountant

 Arbitral tribunal services to business entities, 18 percent RCM.

-Goods Transport Agency services, 5 percent RCM for specified recipients when GTA has not opted forward charge, if GTA opts forward charge, they charge 12 percent normally, always obtain the GTA option declaration.
+Goods Transport Agency services, 5 percent RCM for specified recipients when GTA has not opted forward charge.
+If GTA opts forward charge, they charge 12 percent normally.
+Always obtain the GTA option declaration at the start of each financial year.

 Security services supplied by non body corporates to registered persons, 18 percent RCM.